-This section identifies and discusses material changes we made to Shelter Rock Management's Brochure since our last updating amendment on March 13, 2023.
-There have been no material updates to this Firm Brochure since the last update.
+This section identifies and discusses material changes we made to Shelter Rock Management's Brochure since our last updating amendment on February 15, 2024.

 Full Brochure Available

 Whenever you would like to receive a complete copy of our Firm Brochure, please contact us by telephone at 516-605-2215 or by email at sean@shelterrockmanagement.com.